smartdevicelink/sdl_evolution/proposals/NNNN-webengine-projection-mode.md

 ![Screenshot example of a web app](../assets/proposals/NNNN-webengine-projection-mode/web-app-example.jpg)

-> Example of a local web app presenting the user interface with the HTML renderer of the WebEngine.
+> Example of a local web app presenting the user interface with the WebView.

 Widgets are still available and can be controlled using `Show` RPC.
 Any overlay like Alert, ChoiceSets, Slider etc. are also available to the application.